 Thank you to our 75th Anniversary Committee Members

 Heather Smith, 75th Committee Chair

 Join us in Celebrating 75 Years of Giving • People • Hope

-Mark your calendar and plan on joining us in September for a special celebration event.
-We're looking forward to painting the town United Way Blue with you, our supporters and volunteers.
+Mark your calendar and plan on joining us for a special celebration event.
+We're looking forward to painting the town United Way Blue with you - our supporters and volunteers.
 Look for more information about tickets and sponsorships soon.